 - If you are a passenger and the driver appears distracted by their phone, offer to send the text or make the phone call for them.

 - Consider using a driving mode feature on your smartphone.
-Some phones have a feature that detect when you are driving and block calls and texts until you arrive at your destination.
+Some phones have a feature that detects when you are driving and blocks calls and texts until you arrive at your destination.
 They can even send an automated text that replies with a message that you will reach them when you are not driving.